HackTestes/NVML-GPU-Control/SERVICES_LINUX.md

 sudo systemctl enable --now caioh-gpu-nvml-control.service
 ```

-4. Troubleshoot if needed (get the stdout from the service)
+4. Troubleshoot if needed (get the stdout from the service).

 ```bash
 sudo journalctl -u caioh-gpu-nvml-control.service
 ```

+> [!TIP]
+> You can also remove logs (but keep the erros) by redirecting the stdout, so messages take less space in disk.
+You just need to add the `StandardOutput=/dev/null` line to the [service file](linux_config/caioh-gpu-nvml-control.service).

 Restart the service